apache/airflow/docs/apache-airflow-providers-trino/connections.rst

 Apache Trino Connection
 =======================

-The Apache Trino connection type enables connection to Trino which is s a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
+The Apache Trino connection type enables connection to Trino which is a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.

 Default Connection IDs
 ----------------------

-Trino Hook uses parameter ``trino_conn_id`` for Connection IDs and the value of the parameter as ``trino_default`` by default.
+Trino Hook uses the parameter ``trino_conn_id`` for Connection IDs and the value of the parameter as ``trino_default`` by default.
 Trino Hook supports multiple authentication types to ensure all users of the system are authenticated, the parameter ``auth`` can be set to enable authentication.
 The value of the parameter is ``None`` by default.

 Configuring the Connection